> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 >

-> Comments and questions may be sent to ODF district offices or the
+> Comments and questions may be sent to ODF district

 > Salem headquarters.
 They also may be e-mailed to Salem (specific district